 by Joe Wirtheim

 I love things that speak to me, that conjure my imagination and memory.
 Making and collecting poster prints from the “Victory Garden of Tomorrow” can do just that.

 The future is an unknowable place where we can cast our imaginations, as well as our hopes and fears.
 The VGoT is an effort to tell a story of America, grounding it, and relating it to a practical, livable vision for the modern era.
-A project like this should be attractive, fun and have a voice we can recognize.
+A project like that should be attractive, fun and have a voice we can recognize.
 To find the right voice, I reached back in time looking for a real American story that would inspire us, and married that story to the domestic demands and hopes of the 21st Century.

 Old “Victory Garden” posters from the war-eras, or other social good posters from the WPA 1930’s, are wonderful to look at.
 There’s a sensible earnestness and urgency in the posters’ voice that is endearing.
 But I loved the way they demanded the viewer’s involvement.

 Through posters, we see things iconically.
 Issues are brought to their basic essence instantly.
 I wanted to see work that is about reclaiming an American home life—a life that is actively in touch with what we consume and has fun doing it.
 That is why I made the first VGoT poster prints back in 2007.

 As a boy growing up just outside Dayton, Ohio, my father collected old Life magazines, and I would spend hours paging through America’s history.
 It was a “neat” story, and the power of the printed page was impressed onto me.
 Both my father and mother were also makers; my dad a furniture maker and construction worker; while my mom was often sewing clothes or working at a frame shop.
 I helped take care of the backyard vegetable garden, and mom made dinner nearly every night.
 Nothing fancy; spaghetti, roast beef, baked chicken, usually with canned vegetables if the garden was out of season.
 And almost always, my sister and I ate seated at a table we had set.